Scheduling jobs

 Discussion

-## Create a file named example-job.sh your favourite editor
+Create a file named example-job.sh in your favourite text editor.

 [MY_USER_NAME@CLUSTER_NAME ~]$ nano example-job.sh